First steps on the Spiritual Path - short stories

 This is about my first experience in New York ten years ago, when I came to April Celebration to see Sri Chinmoy for the first time.
 He was my Master for a year and I could not see him earlier because of all kind of problems that Yugolsavian citizens faced at that time with geting visas.

-I became Sri Chinmoy's student by seeing his photo with such a smile I have never seen in my life before.
+I became Sri Chinmoy's student by seeing his photo - with such a smile I have never seen in my life before.
 Immediately I felt extraordinary Light comming into myself, something very deep and profound inside my heart and I was very surprised that it came from the small newspaper photo.
-Before I became Sri Chinmoy's student I have read quite a few books about the relation between student and the Master and I could not wait to meet my own Master.
+Before I became Sri Chinmoy's student I had read quite a few books about the relation between student and the Master and I could not wait to meet my own Master.

 And it finally happened.
 I felt the most sweetest feeling ever when I first saw him.
 I was just happy to be in his presence and I did not expect anything else.
 After a few days we celebrated April 13th, the day when Sri Chinmoy came to America.
 In the morning at the Aspiration Ground everything seemed like usual.
 But suddenly Sri Chinmoy started walking around in his deep meditation.
 For me it was so strong and beautiful, I felt my heart was melting spontaneously, even not being aware what was going on.
 Later on I realised that I was prepared for something more high and more deep that I will never forget.

 Having finished his meditation Sri Chinmoy started talking to us with very gentle and smooth voice.
 It was a very long talk, but I did not hear his words and I couldnot remember anything he said that morning.
 I only felt that he brought me so far to the Source that I unconsciously knew existed.
 My heart-tears were flowing though my eyes and I could not stop them, I only knew that I was waiting all my life to be brought to this deep feeling of being one with myself and everything else on this earth.
-I still remember this strong feeling of being in the Source that was his heart and oneness with him and everybody around me.
-I felt deep gratitude to him for giving me an oportunity to be on his path.

 - Jadranka (Belgrade)